pinpoint-apm/pinpoint/doc/application-inspector.md

     hbase.client.port=2181
 ```

-**E.** Build [pinpoint-flink](https://github.com/naver/pinpoint/tree/master/flink) and run the streaming job file created under *target* directory on the flink server.
+**E.** Build [Pinpoint-flink](https://github.com/naver/pinpoint/tree/master/flink) and run the streaming job file created under *target* directory on the flink server.
   - The name of the streaming job is `pinpoint-flink-job.2.0.jar`.
   - For details on how to run the job, please refer to the [flink website](https://flink.apache.org).

-**F.** Configure zookeeper address in [pinpoint-collector.properties](https://github.com/naver/pinpoint/blob/master/collector/src/main/resources/pinpoint-collector.properties) so that the collector can connect to the flink server.
+**F.** Configure zookeeper address in [Pinpoint-Collector.properties](https://github.com/naver/pinpoint/blob/master/collector/src/main/resources/pinpoint-collector.properties) so that the Collector can connect to the flink server.
 ```properties
     flink.cluster.enable=true
     flink.cluster.zookeeper.address=YOUR_ZOOKEEPER_ADDRESS